Santa Teresa station

 Santa Teresa station is a light rail station operated by Santa Clara Valley Transportation Authority (VTA).
-This station is the southern terminus of the Blue Line of the VTA Light Rail system.
-It was built in the late 1980s as part of the original Guadalupe Line, the first segment of light rail that stretched to Tasman in northern San Jose.
+This station is the southern terminus of the Blue Line of the VTA light rail system.
+It was built in the late 1980s and opened in 1991 as part of the original Guadalupe Line, the first segment of light rail that stretched to Tasman in northern San Jose.

 Santa Teresa station is located just south of State Route 85, near Santa Teresa Boulevard in the Santa Teresa neighborhood in southern San Jose, California.
 It is a major local transit center, and as such is the terminus of several bus routes.
 It is served by a shuttle to IBM's campus in South San Jose.